top of page

 • 2 min read

-Anatolian cuisine is a massive treasury carrying the traces of civilizations spanning thousands of years.
-The most elegant and social reflection of this richness is undoubtedly the Meze tradition.
-In Anatolian homes and taverns, a meze is not just a dish; it is the most delicious symbol of sharing, long conversations, and deep-rooted friendship.
-Today, at Kepos Balık Evi in Ankara Çayyolu, we continue to keep this ancient tradition alive with fresh, daily touches.
+Anatolian cuisine is a vast treasure carrying the traces of thousand-year-old civilizations.
+The most elegant and social reflection of this richness is undoubtedly the tradition of Meze.
+In Anatolian culture, meze is not just a dish; it is the most delicious symbol of sharing, long conversations, and friendship.
+At Kepos Balık Evi in Çayyolu, Ankara, we continue to keep this ancient tradition alive with fresh, modern touches every single day.

 The Deep History of Mezes in Anatolia

-The word "meze" is derived from the Persian word mazzeh, meaning "taste" or "flavor."
-Mezes are the product of a multicultural heritage stretching from the Seljuks to the Ottoman Palace kitchens, and from bustling port cities to humble village tables.
+The word "Meze" is derived from the Persian word "mazzeh," meaning flavor or taste.
+Mezes are the product of a multicultural heritage stretching from the Seljuks to the Ottoman palace cuisine, and from port cities to rural village tables.

-• From Palace to Tavern: During the Ottoman era, meze varieties reached their peak through Istanbul's cosmopolitan structure, the famous Galata taverns, and the creativity of imperial chefs.
+• From Palace to Tavern: During the Ottoman period, meze varieties reached their peak through Istanbul's cosmopolitan structure, Galata taverns, and the creativity of palace chefs.

-• Geographical Diversity: The olive oil-based herbs of the Aegean, the spicy pastes of the Southeast, and the fresh seafood of the Mediterranean merged to form today’s "Anatolian Meze Culture."
+• Geographical Diversity: The olive oil-based herbs of the Aegean, the spicy pastes of the Southeast, and the fresh seafood of the Mediterranean combined to create today’s "Anatolian Meze Culture."

-From the Kepos Kitchen: Our Most Beloved Meze Varieties
+From the Kepos Kitchen: Most Popular Meze Varieties

-Offering a modern fish restaurant and "Meyhane" experience, here are some of our signature flavors prepared with care every morning at Kepos Balık Evi:
+Offering a modern fish restaurant and "Meyhane" (tavern) experience, here are some of our signature flavors prepared fresh every morning at Kepos Balık Evi:

-• Deniz Börülcesi (Samphire): A health powerhouse from the Aegean coasts, blended with garlic and extra virgin olive oil.
+• Deniz Börülcesi (Samphire): A healthy powerhouse from the Aegean coasts, blended with garlic and extra virgin olive oil.

-• Girit Ezme (Cretan Cheese Dip): An indispensable Rakı companion featuring a magnificent harmony of cheese, walnuts, and special herbs.
+• Grit Ezme (Cretan Dip): An indispensable companion for Rakı tables, featuring a perfect harmony of cheese, walnuts, and special spices.

-• Atom: A favorite for spice lovers, consisting of strained yogurt topped with dried Albanian peppers sizzled in butter.
+• Atom: A favorite for spice lovers, made with strained yogurt and dried Albanian peppers sizzled in butter.

-• Köpoğlu: A classic where roasted eggplant and peppers meet a special tomato sauce and creamy yogurt.
+• Köpoğlu: A classic featuring roasted eggplant, peppers, and a special tomato sauce met with creamy yogurt.

-• Fava (Broad Bean Puree): A feast of flavor with olive oil and dill, perfected with caramelized onions on top.
+• Fava: A feast of flavors made from broad bean puree with olive oil and dill, topped with caramelized onions.

-• Warm Mezes: Grilled octopus, sizzling buttered shrimp, and Kepos’s famous Fish Kokoreç complete the experience with a warm touch.
+• Hot Mezes: Grilled octopus, butter-shrimp, and Kepos’s famous Fish Kokoreç complete the meze experience with a warm touch.

-"At Kepos, mezes are not just side dishes; they are the main characters of the table.
-Every plate is prepared with daily, fresh ingredients sourced from their origins."
+"At Kepos, mezes are not side dishes; they are the lead characters of the table.
+Each plate is prepared with daily, fresh, and locally sourced ingredients."

 Meze and Live Music in Çayyolu

-Meze reaches its true potential only when combined with the right atmosphere.
-Kepos Balık Evi offers the meze culture in Ankara with these exclusive privileges:
+Meze reaches its true potential when combined with the right atmosphere.
+Kepos Balık Evi offers the meze culture in Ankara Çayyolu with exclusive privileges:

-• Daily Freshness: Frozen products never enter our kitchen.
-All our mezes are prepared daily by our Head Chef.
+• Daily Freshness: We do not allow frozen products in our kitchen.
+All mezes are prepared daily by our Executive Chef.

-• Accompanied by Live Music: On Wednesday, Friday, and Saturday nights, you can enjoy your mezes alongside Kanun and Guitar performances, featuring 90s Pop and Turkish Classical Music (TSM) classics.
+• Accompanied by Live Music: On Wednesday, Friday, and Saturday nights, enjoy your mezes with live Kanun and Guitar performances featuring 90s Turkish Pop and Classical Turkish Music.

-• Extensive Selection: We offer a rich Rakı and wine cellar to provide the perfect pairing for every palate.
+• Extensive Cellar: We offer a rich selection of Rakı and wine to perfectly complement our mezes, ensuring a match for every palate.

-• Corporate Events & Business Dinners: With our VIP rooms and spacious hall, we turn your business meetings into a meze banquet.
+• Corporate Events and Business Dinners: With our VIP room and spacious hall, we turn your business meetings into a meze feast.

 Conclusion: The Art of Socializing

-No matter which meze you start with, Anatolian culture teaches you to slow down and savor the moment.
-We invite you to visit us in Mutlukent, Çayyolu, to discover these unique flavors and live an authentic tavern experience in the heart of Ankara.
+No matter which meze you start with, Anatolian meze culture teaches you to slow down and savor the moment.
+Visit us in Mutlukent, Çayyolu—the heart of Ankara—to discover these unique flavors and experience an authentic tavern night.

 • Instagram